 Your simha is a great spiritual undertaking requiring expenditures of considerable time and energy.
 In the context of a family milestone, being financially up to date in Temple obligations may seem a pedestrian topic, but it is important to understand in order to avoid last minute upset.

-No later than two weeks in advance of the simha, all Temple Israel members must be current in their obligations to the synagogue including:
+No later than two weeks in advance of the simha, all Temple Israel members must be paid in full for the financial obligations to the synagogue including: